baileyp/py-sweep/README.md

 I'm not great at making console applications and am even less experienced at dealing with game loops.
 I don't feel great about the use of Exceptions to manage game termination but it works for now.

-Now that I have some unit tests in place I feel like there are lots of improvements/refinements to be made there.
-More to be done with pytest's fixtures, stubs, and spies.

 Overall I'm pleased with the implementation for a few hours work.